 The definition of a declaration is a formal announcement .
 An example of a declaration is a government’s statement about a new law. noun.

-Read moreWhat is declarations in programming?
+Read moreWhat is declaration and example?

 Read moreWhat is the difference between a definition and a declaration?